From Gilead to Bousbir

 Many were recruited under the guise of work, others coerced.
 Most came from poverty.
 Once inside, their bodies were rendered public property, structured for consumption and state control.

-The French described Bousbir as a hygienic solution, a moral containment strategy to protect soldiers and settlers from disease and chaos.
+The French described Bousbir as a hygienic solution, a moral containment strategy to protect soldiers and settlers from disease and disorder.
 But Christelle Taraud’s research makes clear what this “hygiene” actually meant.

-The women underwent weekly genital inspections, often invasive, often public.
-The clinic rooms were lined with stirrups.
-Women sat on mats, barefoot, waiting for their turn to be inspected.
+Women underwent weekly genital inspections, which were often invasive and public.
+The clinic rooms were lined with stirrups, women sat barefoot on mats, waiting their turn.
 The process was swift, clinical, and humiliating.
 They were sorted, treated if necessary, and returned to their rooms.

 There was no consent.